samrap/acf-fluent/docs/02-builder-methods.md

 # Builder Methods

-The real power of ACF Fluent comes when we make full use of the builder.
-It provides useful methods that can be chained together to build powerful ACF "queries".
+The fluent builder provides useful methods that can be chained together to build powerful ACF "queries".
 In this section, we will cover what each of these methods do and how to make use of them.

 #### `Samrap\Acf\Fluent\Builder::id(int $id)`

-Set the post ID to use when getting or updating a field:
+Set the post ID for retrieving or updating a field:

 ```php
 use Samrap\Acf\Acf;